[3Play Media] Order Service Redesign

 what did i do?

-I led the redesign vision for the service order form to decrease support tickets and reduce ordering errors.
+I led the redesign vision for a complex B2B SaaS Video Accessibility & Localization service order form to reduce support tickets and order errors.

 what did i do?

-I led the redesign vision for the service order form to decrease support tickets and reduce ordering errors.
+I led the redesign vision for a complex B2B SaaS Video Accessibility & Localization service order form to reduce support tickets and order errors.

 Identifying the problems